A248/A248.github.io/README.md

 ## Maven Repository

 All projects use this repository.
-See a project's homepage for `groupId`, `artifactId`, and `version` values.

 ``` xml
 <repository>